briankc804/PIZZA-INN/README.md

-# PIZZA-INN
+# Description
-This is a restaurant located in the heart of Nairobi cbd.Our main pride is our fine taste of pizza.We have been known to have the sweetest pizza because of our italian chefs
+PIZZA-INN  is a restaurant located in the heart of Nairobi cbd.Our main pride is our fine taste of pizza.We have been known to have the sweetest pizza because of our italian chefs
 # location
 Nairobi
 # languages